wtadler/lifelines/docs/Survival Analysis intro.rst

-At the time you want to make inferences about durations, it is possible, likely true, that not all the death events have occured yet.
+At the time you want to make inferences about durations, it is possible, likely true, that not all the death events have occurred yet.
 For example, a medical professional will not wait 50 years for each individual in the study to pass away before investigating -- he or she is interested in the effectiveness of improving lifetimes after only a few years, or months possibly.